 Dr. Redell Olsen is the current director of the RHUL Poetics Research Centre.
 Her publications include: ‘Film Poems’ (Les Figues, 2014), 'Punk Faun' (Subpress, 2012), ‘Book of the Fur’ (Rempress, 2000), ‘Secure Portable Space’ (Reality Street, 2004) and the collaboratively edited ‘Here Are My Instructions’ (Gefn Press, 2004).
 From 2006 – 2010 she was the editor of the online journal How2 and published modernist and innovative poetry and poetics by women writers.
 Her work is included in the anthologies: ‘Trenchart Monographs Hurry Up Please Its Time’ (Les Figues, 2015), ‘Out of Everywhere 2’ (Reality Street, 2015), ‘Infinite Difference: Other Poetries by UK Women Poets’ (Shearsman, 2010) and ‘I’ll Drown My Book: ‘Conceptual Writing by Women’ (Les Figues Press, 2011).
 Her recent projects have involved texts for performance and film.
 'The Lost Swimming Pool’; a site-specific collaboration that was commissioned by the Creative Campus Initiative, June 2010.
 She has published articles on Frank O’Hara, Abigail Child and the relationship between contemporary poetics, feminism and the visual arts.
 Her current research interests include ecology and the environment, film and performance.
 Further information: http://redellolsen.co.uk/.

 Her collaboratively written House of Mouse, a series of poems on Disney, was published by Knives, Forks and Spoons Press in 2016.
 She has a small pamphlet on dirt forthcoming with Pyramid Press and a chapbook, Retroviral, forthcoming with Oystercatcher Press.
-Her book on contemporary British feminism, The Feminist Fourth Wave: Affective Temporality, will be published by Palgrave Macmillan in May 2017.
+Her book on contemporary British feminism, The Feminist Fourth Wave: Affective Temporality, was published by Palgrave Macmillan in 2017.

 Mary Jean Chan is a poet from Hong Kong.
 She won the 2016 Oxford Brookes International Poetry Competition (ESL), and has been shortlisted for the 2016 London Magazine Poetry Prize, the 2016 Rialto Open Pamphlet Competition and the 2016 Resurgence Poetry Prize.
 Her work has appeared in The Poetry Review, The London Magazine, Callaloo Journal, The Rialto, Ambit, Bare Fiction, The Scores, and elsewhere.
 As a PhD candidate in Creative Writing at Royal Holloway, University of London, Mary Jean's article on Claudia Rankine's Citizen is forthcoming from The Journal of American Studies (Spring 2017).
 Mary Jean is currently a Co-Editor at Oxford Poetry.